 Giant woolly art installations representing Multiple Sclerosis will be on show at Whitechapel’s Blizard Institute in November to promote awareness and understanding of the disease.

+The knitted artworks are a collaborative project, between artist Alison Thomson, the British Society for Immunology, and an army of keen knitters across the UK.
+Launched at The Times Cheltenham Science Festival earlier this year with the help of MS researchers at Queen Mary, University of London, the exhibition is now touring the country.
 The Blizard Institute, the base for Queen Mary’s internationally recognised Centre for Neuroscience and Trauma, will host the exhibition from 7 - 11 November.
 A launch event on the 7th will feature keynote speakers from Queen Mary’s neuroimmunology research group and from Barts and The London NHS Trust.
 Activities for young children will be available and refreshments provided.

+Over 90 knitters contributed to the creation of the tableaux, including Queen Mary’s Professor David Baker, who made it to the pages of Simply Knitting magazine.
+Between them, volunteers have now knitted over 300 individual items.
 Professor Baker, who will be talking at the launch event, commented: “The Big Knit’s themes, including vitamin D, are close to some of the areas we work on.
 The project is still developing, with the team currently making a series of tapestries showing what MS looks like under a microscope.
 It is hoped that this new educational art work will be unveiled in time for next April’s MS Congress in Manchester, where we will use it as an information and teaching aid.”

 Please email Alison Thomson if you would like to attend the launch event on November 7: email@example.com

 For further information on The Big Knit, visit The British Society for Immunology